ltmx/VTween/README.md

  **Strut based tweens (move & follow)**
  A fire & forget struct based tween instance.
 Use this only when you don't need to cancel/pause the tween (thus FireAndForget).
 They're live on the stack.
+ <br>Note:</br>
- Note: The gameObject/VisualElement tied to this instance can't be destroyed while being active!
+ - The gameObject/VisualElement tied to this instance can't be destroyed while being active!
+ - MUST use VTween.TryForceCancel(gameObject) to cancel!
+Not recommended for mass cancelling!
+ - Can't be cached in a collections/arrays/fields (Fire-and-Forget remember :)).

  ```
    //Fast & low allocation api.
 Allocated on the stack
    var t = VTween.moveFast(obj, target.position, duration, ease:Ease.Linear);

-   /The instance can't be cached on collections/arrays/fields.
-Cancelling must be happening in the same scope or else it would fail.
+   //The instance can't be cached on collections/arrays/fields.
-   t.TryCancel();
+   //This is slow cancelling and as stated this api is for Fire-and-Forget.
+   VTween.TryForceCancel(obj);
  ```

  **ToDo:**